iiasa/ece-docs/standards.rst

 Standardized naming conventions
 ===============================

-The IAMC community and the *Scenario Services & Scientific Software team* in the Energy, Climate, and Environment program (ECE) has developed standardized naming conventions, guidelines and tools to facilitate consistency and reusability in scenario analysis.
+The IAMC community and the |ScSe team| has developed standardized naming conventions, guidelines and tools to facilitate consistency and reusability in scenario analysis.

 .. toctree::